Nekrosis-ISS-Capstone/Nekrosis-ISS-Capstone.github.io/docs/Installation/api.md

 ```
 :::

-Once you have verified the installation, head to the [Usage](../Usage/api.md) section to learn how to use Nekrosis.
+Once you have verified the installation, head to the [Usage - API](../Usage/api.md) section to learn how to use Nekrosis.